 Sponsors: House - Del.
 Brooke Lierman, Senate - Sen. Malcolm Augustine

-What this Bill Will Do?
+If Passed, What Would this Bill Do?

 - Ban plastic bags less than 4mm thickness

 - 10 cent fee on other bags issued at the point of sale

 - Establish a working group to look at all single-use plastic

 Use this Quick Guide to make your voice heard getting plastic out of our neighborhoods and waterways.